Home |

 Event Name Date/Time Location Description

-Plant and Art Sale Saturday, May 11th Laskay Hall Grounds
+Plant Sale Saturday, May 24th Laskay Hall Grounds Guests and additional information TBA

-AGM & Potluck Dinner Monday, November 27th Laskay Hall Annual General Meeting and Potluck followed by awards and a workshop on making evergreen centerpieces with co-president, Barbara Downey
+AGM & Potluck Dinner Monday, November 24th Laskay Hall Annual General Meeting and Potluck followed by awards!

 Go To District List